cmhamiche/MLVFS/README.md

 To compile with Visual Studio, open mlvfs.vcxproj in the dokany folder.

-Missing pixelmaps can be found at https://github.com/ilia3101/MLV-App/tree/master/pixel_maps
+Missing pixelmaps can be found at https://github.com/ilia3101/MLV-App/tree/master/pixel_maps and https://bitbucket.org/bilal_fakhouri/crop-mood-builds/downloads/

 #### The source code is cloned from https://bitbucket.org/dmilligan/mlvfs